Compare

 Clearer upgrade path vidIQ

-Better first tool for HMQUIZ-style creators vidIQ
+Better first tool for small growing channels vidIQ

-1. Why I Compared TubeBuddy and vidIQ
+Why I Compared TubeBuddy and vidIQ

 TubeBuddy and vidIQ are two of the most common tools small YouTube creators look at when they want help with ideas, SEO, optimization, and channel growth.